jmdelong7/ebay-lister/README.md

 The possible conditions are pre-owned, new with defects, new without tags, and new with tags.
 If an item is in the sports category, I have defaults in templates set to used and it will only change it if an item is new with tags.

-The size, color, and materials will not be selected if they are not in the dropdown when they are searched for in the ebay listing.
-They must be separated by commas in each of their excel columns and for size and color it will always take the first value.
+The size, color, and materials will not be selected if they are not in the dropdown when they are searched for in the eBay listing.
+They must be separated by commas in each of their Excel columns and for size and color it will always take the first value.
 All values are put in the main description.
 The ChatGPT tool takes care of separating them out by commas.

 ## How I use these files